yard

 Your own 5-year notes will always beat a 30-year regional average posted online.

-• fiber_manual_recordFirst visible frost: Date you first see ice on the lawn or car windshield.
+• fiber_manual_recordFirst visible frost: Date you first see ice on the lawn or car windshield

-• fiber_manual_recordLast damaging frost: Last night that harms tender plants like hydrangea buds.
+• fiber_manual_recordLast damaging frost: Last night that harms tender plants like hydrangea buds

-• fiber_manual_recordSoil temp at 2 inches: Morning reading in a shaded garden bed and in open turf.
+• fiber_manual_recordSoil temp at 2 inches: Morning reading in a shaded garden bed and in open turf

-• fiber_manual_recordProject results: How new fescue seedlings or zoysia plugs handled the timing.
+• fiber_manual_recordProject results: How new fescue seedlings or zoysia plugs handled the timing

 People in windy or exposed sites may also want to factor in chill from the north or west.
 A row of arborvitae windbreaks or a fence can shift how cold air settles and may let you cheat a few days on tender shrubs.

-For indoor growers, frost dates still set when patio houseplants in pots head back inside.
+For indoor growers, frost dates still set when patio houseplants head back inside.
 Give plants like snake plant containers a few weeks of reduced water before you bring them in so they are less prone to pests and rot in cooler indoor light.

 tips_and_updates